AnimMouse/ffmpeg-autobuild-gpl/README.md

 All builds are static.

+This repository is also used for testing new features for building before using it on [ffmpeg-autobuild](https://github.com/AnimMouse/ffmpeg-autobuild).

 Powered by [ffmpeg-windows-build-helpers](https://github.com/rdp/ffmpeg-windows-build-helpers) script to cross compile for Windows on Linux.

 Uses [GitHub Actions](https://github.com/features/actions) to automatically compile FFmpeg.